'Vinyl is king!': Why Kenya is having a record revival

 "After listening to a lot of sixties and seventies Kenyan music, mainly on Vinyl, I just wanted to pay homage to a lot of those artists.
 It's been amazing to press a vinyl as this huge resurgence is happening all over the world," said Von Lekow, whose music blends coastal polyrhythms, funk, reggae, jazz and folk.

-Across the border Ugandan label Nyege Nyege Tapes also has an extensive vinyl series in the pipeline which will be rolled out in the next year.
+Across the border Ugandan label Nyege Nyege Tapes launched an extensive vinyl series earlier this year, and has more in the pipeline.
 This includes early recordings from Ekuka Morris Sirikiti, a legendary 68-year-old thumb pianist from northern Ugandan.
 "Once pressed on vinyl you know it's going be around for hundreds of years," said Arlen Dilsizian, co-founder of Nyege Nyege Tapes.

 It wasn't long ago vinyl looked like it was disappearing for good.
 "Guys have always said I'm not right upstairs for remaining with this kind of stuff," said Rugami.